Clear Impact logo

 • Community service opportunities.

-Interventions to increase high school graduation rates should target health-related and socially-related barriers to graduation.
+Interventions to increase high school graduation rates should target social, economic and health-related barriers to graduation.
 These include absenteeism, chronic illness, poverty, hunger, developmental delay due to chronic stress, homelessness and teen pregnancy.
-The expansion of school-based health centers can help address these barriers.
+The expansion of school-based health centers can help address these barriers

 Challenges